JBEI/edd/README.md

    * Make sure you're targeting the correct Docker machine.
 In the local development example above, run `eval "$(docker-machine env default)"`.
 If you're using docker-compose to launch EDD on a remote host, your command will be different, and you should make sure you're executing docker on the correct host.
    * Run `docker-compose build` to build the Docker containers for EDD.
 This will take a while.
 In the future, we may publish pre-built Docker images that will prevent you from having to take this step.
 * Launch EDD's services by running `docker-compose up -d`.
 At this point, you can use Docker commands to view the logs for each service or to locate the IP for viewing EDD's web interface.
 See "Running EDD" below for a list of helpful commands.
-* Perform other [configuration](Configuration.md) as desired for your EDD instance.
+* Perform other [configuration][8] as desired for your EDD instance.
-  By default, EDD will launch with an empty database, so you may want to use environment variables to load an existing one.
+  For example, by default, EDD will launch with an empty database, so you may want to use environment variables to load an existing one.
 * If you're starting from a blank database, use the web interface to configure EDD for your institution.
 	If you haven't loaded EDD from an existing database, you'll need to create an administrator account from the command line that you can then use to create measurement types, units, and other user accounts to get the system going.